![if IE]> <![endif]>

 During the week, Marquis provides senior leadership to MetLife’s Western Sales Region, where he’s responsible for leading business development using a broad portfolio of MetLife products.
 While he spends much of his time leveraging the availability of a vast brokerage community that serves the Western marketplace, he also directs a lot of his focus on advancing Black talent at MetLife.
-MetLife’s Black Executive Leadership Team (B.E.L.T.), which he co-founded alongside Anika Wall in 2021, is committed to addressing the unique needs of MetLife’s Black talent pipeline and customers.
+Alongside Anika Wall, Marquis serves as co-lead of MetLife’s Black Executive Leadership Team (BELT), which was co-founded in 2022 by Dr. Cindy Pace and Cynthia Smith and is committed to addressing the unique needs of MetLife’s Black talent pipeline and customers.
 The program is designed not only as a leadership bridge for the Black Professional Network within MetLife, but also as an advocacy tool for Black Executives across the organization.

 Each weekend, Marquis then spends time with young people at his church where he technically serves as teacher but, instead, he says, “These kids are teaching me.”
 Keep reading to learn how the practice of inclusivity and empathy and the power of change define Marquis’s career at MetLife.